magento/architecture/design-documents/storefront/pricing.md

 which are not bound to pricing functionality make them looks like a regular tags.
 Thus, we may also rename them to tags:

 ![Price books diagram](pricing/customer-tags.png)

+### Complex products support

+The `minimum prices` of complex products calculated based on variation's prices, variation's availability and variation's stock.
+Having variations as a separate products makes `minimum price` and `maximum price` dependent on products which may not be visible for the current group or in a current catalog.
+Example: configurable product contains variation #1 - price $10, 2 - price $9 and 3 - price $12.
+Let's imagine that variation #2 is visible for people with "VIP access" only, then `minimum price` of configurable product for basic access will be $10, for "VIP access" - $9.

+This happens because parent product and variation are separate products which could be assigned to different access lists and price books.
+In order to mitigate this issue products should be isolated, so product options fully define complex products.

+The case from example above could be handled by two independent configurable products with different set of variations.

+Details will be provided in the separate proposal.

+### Synchronization with monolith

+One of the goals of `price books` is to speedup reindex process.
+Existing reindex process lives in the monolith and prepares the prices for luma storefront exclusively.
+The data produced by this indexer is useless for the new storefront, so old indexer should be disabled for the installation which uses the new storefront exclusively.

 ## Scenarios